-- Why a WASH Advocacy and Communication Strategy
+- 1. Why a Sanitation and Hygiene Advocacy and Communication Strategy Framework

 - Challenges and misconceptions

-- 2. What is the focus of the WASH Advocacy and Communication Strategy
+- 2. What is the focus of the Sanitation and Hygiene Advocacy and Communication Strategy Framework

-- Changing an individual's behavior
+- Changing an individual's behaviour

+- Communication objectives

 - Communication approaches

-- Communication objectives

 - The three phases of the Advocacy and Communication Strategy

-- o Communication activities
+- Communication activities

 - i.
 National level

 - ii.
 National and state level

 - iii.
 District, block, village/GP level

-- 3. How to implement the WASH Advocacy and Communication Strategy
+- 3. How to implement the Sanitation and Hygiene Advocacy and Communication Strategy Framework

 - Implementation framework (Annex-1)

-- Guidance note for developing state- specific advocacy and communication strategies
+- Guidance note for developing state-specific advocacy and communication strategies

 - District Communication Plan Template (Annex-2)

 - 4. Monitoring and Evaluation Framework

 - Suggested monitoring and evaluation framework (Annex-3)